surya2191997/rrt_star/README.md

 ![image](iter20000.png)

 The graph for the path cost obtained using A* at various iterations of RRT*.
-Note the high variability at the lower iterations as the graph is not accurate, as the number of iterations increase, cost becomes less variable.
+Note the high variability at the lower iterations as the graph is not optimal, as the number of iterations increase, cost becomes less variable.

 ![image](graph.png)